fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 Some F#/.NET types have [counterparts in JS](/../dotnet/compatibility.html).
 Fable takes advantage of this to compile to native types that are more performant and reduce bundle size.
 You can also use this to improve interop when exchanging data between F# and JS.
 The most important common types are:

 - **Strings and booleans** behave the same in F# and JS.
+- **Chars** are compiled as JS strings of length 1.
+This is mainly because string indexing in JS gives you another string.
+But you can use a char as a number with a explicit conversion like `int16 '家'`.
 - **Numeric types** compile to JS numbers, except for `long`, `decimal` and `bigint`.
 - **Arrays** (and `ResizeArray`) compile to JS arrays. _Numeric arrays_ compile to [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) in most situations, though this shouldn't make a difference for most common operations like indexing, iterating or mapping.
 You can disable this behavior with [the `typedArrays` option](https://www.npmjs.com/package/fable-loader#options).
 - Any **IEnumerable** (or `seq`) can be traversed in JS as if it were an [Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#Iterables).